CSharp-Projects-ZenKodr/Duel/README.md

-# WizardWar
+# Duel
-	Repository for Unity project of the game Wizard War.
+	Repository for Unity project of the game Duel.
+	Previously known as Wizard War
 	Development Started: February 27th 2019

 ## Memebers